 The U.S. Small Business Administration defines a “small business” in terms of the number of employees over the past year or average annual receipts over the past three years.
 Small business certifications can help businesses compete in the marketplace.

 The National Minority Supplier Development Council, Inc. ® (NMSDC®) provides a direct link between corporate America and minority-owned businesses.
 NMSDC is one of the country’s leading business membership organizations.

-The South Regions Minority Supplier Development Council (SRMSDC) is the premier certifying organization for ethnic minority-owned businesses interested in doing business with Arkansas and Mississippi corporations.
+The South Region Minority Supplier Development Council (SRMSDC) is the premier certifying organization for ethnic minority-owned businesses interested in doing business with Arkansas and Mississippi corporations.

 Women Business Enterprise National Council (WBENC) Certification gives women-owned businesses the ability to compete for real-time business opportunities provided by WBENC Corporate Members and government agencies.